hallsopp/ebiotic/README.md

 - [ ] Add more documentation
 - [ ] Add more examples
 - [ ] Remove `unwrap()`s, `panic!()`s, and `expect()`s and replace with custom error handling

+- Change Service trait so that users do not have to import
+- work on polishing existing services and adding new ones